glific/glific/README.md

 - Run: `cp config/.env.dev.txt config/.env.dev`
 - Run `source config/.env.dev`
 - Run `mix deps.get`
-  if this fails try first `mix local.hex --force` then `mix deps.get`
+  if this fails try `mix local.hex --force` followed by `mix deps.get`

-  if you see this error, then Oban key is wrong or failing.
-Check step 5.
-Or contact Oban.
+  if you see the error below, then your Oban key is wrong or failing.
+Check step 5 or contact Oban.

   ❯ mix deps.get
   Failed to fetch record for 'hexpm:oban/oban_pro' from registry (using cache instead)